prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 monitor all its critical production services using a pull-based approach.
 Any scaling issues we encountered with Borgmon at Google were not due its pull approach either.
-If a pull-based approach scales to a global environment with many tens of datacenters and hundreds of thousands of machines, you can hardly say that pull doesn't scale.
+If a pull-based approach scales to a global environment with many tens of datacenters and millions of machines, you can hardly say that pull doesn't scale.

 ## But there are other problems with pull!